jeff1978/BattleShips/README.md

 <br>The development of this project is driven by unit testing (tests and mockups are included in this repo)

 <h4>Instructions:</h4>
 Follow the on screen instructions to build a custom grid and start a new game.
 There can be two or more players.
 In simple mode each player has just two ships; a Scout and a Destroyer.
 In custom mode, the ship types and quantities can instead be chosen.
 Players take turns to fire at their opponents' ships.
 The last surviving player is the winner.
-For convenience the file can be downloaded from: <a href = "https://github.com/jeff1978/BattleShips/blob/master/BattleShips/bin/Debug/BattleShips.exe">\BattleShips\bin\Debug\BattleShips.exe</a>
+For convenience the file can be downloaded from: <a href = "https://github.com/jeff1978/BattleShips/blob/master/BattleShips/bin/Debug/BattleShips.exe?raw=true">\BattleShips\bin\Debug\BattleShips.exe</a>
 <br><h4>Valid Commands:</h4>
-Place Ship Input: 2,4,h - places a ship at position 2,4 horizontally (or v for vertically)
+Place Ship Input: 2,4,h - places a ship at position 2,4 horizontally (or v for vertically) eg. a ship of size 2 will occupy positions 2,4 and 3,4
 <br>Fire Input: 3,5 - fires a missile to position 3,5
-<br>Note: Ship positions will not be allowed to overlap or lie outside the boundary of the sea.
+<br>Note: <br>Ship positions will not be allowed to overlap or lie outside the boundary of the sea.
+<br>The sea dimensions are zero based. eg. 5 x 5 size will have coordinates ranging from 0,0 to 4,4
 <h4>Installing and Running</h4>
-The application runs in a single executable file found here: <a href = "https://github.com/jeff1978/BattleShips/blob/master/BattleShips/bin/Debug/BattleShips.exe">\BattleShips\bin\Debug\BattleShips.exe</a><br>The file can be opened by double clicking it.
+The application runs in a single executable file found here: <a href = "https://github.com/jeff1978/BattleShips/blob/master/BattleShips/bin/Debug/BattleShips.exe?raw=true">\BattleShips\bin\Debug\BattleShips.exe</a><br>The file can be opened by double clicking it.
 The user can follow instructions on the console and also use it to type their input.
 <h4>Unit Testing and Mockups</h4>
 C# Test files and mockups are found here: <a href = "https://github.com/jeff1978/BattleShips/tree/master/BattleShipsTests">\BattleShipsTests</a>
 <br>Tests were run using the nuget packages: NUnit 2.6.4 and NUnit Test Adapter 2.0.0